SabCas/knowledge-base/MyBrain/Zettelkasten/Text Summarization.md

 # Text Summarization

+## 5 Levels Of Summarization: Novice to Expert
+Summarization is a fundamental building block of many LLM tasks.
+You'll frequently run into use cases where you would like to distill a large body of text into a succinct set of points.

+Depending on the length of the text you'd like to summarize, you have different summarization methods to choose from.

+We're going to run through 5 methods for summarization that start with Novice and end up expert.
+These aren't the only options, feel free to make up your own.
+If you find another one you like please share it with the community.

+### 5 Levels Of Summarization:

+- Summarize a couple sentences - Basic Prompt
+- Summarize a couple paragraphs - Prompt Templates, Stuff-Method
+- Summarize a couple pages - Map Reduce/ Refine
+- Summarize an entire book - Best Representation Vectors
+- Summarize an unknown amount of text - Agents

 ## Summarization Strategies
 ### 1. Stuff Method
 In the Stuff method, all the input text is “stuffed” into the prompt in one go.
 The model processes the entire text at once to generate a summary.
 This is simple but only works well with shorter texts due to token limits.